jurabots/Trivia/Readme.md

 ## Setup

--Copy your MS SQL Server path(connetion string) to `\Entities\Consts\ConnectionString.cs -Navigate to `\DatabaseCreateManager folder open it with CMD(GitBash) and use following command
+- Copy your MS SQL Server path(connetion string) to `\Entities\Consts\ConnectionString.cs
+- Navigate to `\DatabaseCreateManager folder open it with CMD(GitBash) and use following command

 ```bash command
 dotnet run